SwissLife-OSS/Confix/README.md

         },
         "@oss-components/CustomComponent": "1.0.0"
     },
-    "configurationFiles": [ // Optional when in .confixrc or .confix.repository
+    "configurationFiles": [ // Optional when in .confixrc or .confix.solution
         "./appsettings*.json",
         "./**/some-config/appsettings*.json",
         {